FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 discussed with the Newcastle West district Councillors and we have approval in principle to take a

-small number of the Newcastle West vacant houses through EOI to see if an AHB would be--- interested in taking on some of these properties.
+small number of the Newcastle West vacant houses through EOI to see if an AHB would be
+---
+interested in taking on some of these properties.
 The AHBs would provide wraparound supports and

 LCCC have allocation rights.
 Ms. Duke advised that this is something that we will be bringing to the